amartincolby/Rust-Quick-Guide/README.md

     /*** > Option ***/

     /* I originally had Option in the section on language primitives.
 That is how foundational it is to Rust's functioning.
 Option is discussed bere because it is actually an enum, but one so common it is included with the language itself.

     As mentioned, Rust was inspired by functional languages, and one great thing in them is the ability to reliably represent nothing, as with unit, and also the _possibility_ of something or nothing.
 Whenever an Option is used, what is actually passed is a "box" that either has the specified type or is empty.
-This pattern enforces robust null checks. */
+This pattern enforces robust null checks.

+    Further, Rust does not support optional arguments as it is found in many other languages.
+Instead, Options are used to again enforce type safety. */

     fn generate_answer() -> Option<i32> {
         if rand::random::<bool>() {